Search The Frozen Food Guy

 Smith Dairy of Orrville, Ohio, clearly has the right idea about fall and ice cream.
 Smith has just introduced its seasonal ice cream flavor for fall, Ruggles Pumpkin Pie ice cream.

-Ruggles Pumpkin Pie features premium pumpkin pie flavored ice cream and pie crust pieces.
+Ruggles Pumpkin Pie features premium pumpkin pie ice cream and pieces of pie crust. |

 “We always look forward to the autumn appearance of our Ruggles Pumpkin Pie ice cream as the kickoff of our holiday season,” says Penny Baker, director of marketing, Smith Dairy.
 “Our customers enjoy our Pumpkin Pie flavor throughout the fall season, and shortly after that, our winter holiday flavors are available.”